-- 67.78.
-Where, as set out in Rules 585855 and 606057, the Board in accordance with the notice requirements of the Nunavut Agreement, NuPPAA or a specific Board Order or Procedural Direction has given notice of a Proceeding and a partyParty does not participate in the Proceeding by filing written submissions or attending during the oral component of the Proceeding, the Board may continue the Proceeding, notwithstanding the absence of that partyParty. - 68.79.
-Unless the absence of a partyParty is excused by the Board, failure of a partyParty to attend the oral component of a Proceeding after receiving notice of the time, and place and format of the Proceeding, in accordance with the notice requirements of the Nunavut Agreement,

-NuPPAA or a specific Board Order or Procedural Direction, shall constitute a waiver of that partyParty's subsequent objections to the process, agreements, orders or rulings resulting from the Proceeding.
+- 68. Where, as set out in Rules 55 and 57, the Board in accordance with the notice requirements of the Nunavut Agreement, NuPPAA or a specific Board Order or Procedural Direction has given notice of a Proceeding and a party does not participate in the Proceeding by filing written submissions or attending during the oral component of the Proceeding, the Board may continue the Proceeding, notwithstanding the absence of that party. - 69.
+Unless the absence of a party is excused by the Board, failure of a party to attend the oral component of a Proceeding after receiving notice of the time and place of the Proceeding, in accordance with the notice requirements of the Nunavut Agreement, NuPPAA or a specific Board Order or Procedural Direction, shall constitute a waiver of that party's subsequent objections to the process, agreements, orders or rulings resulting from the Proceeding.